How long you can stay on an AEWV

 How long you must be outside New Zealand

-Normally, you must spend at least 12 months in a row outside New Zealand after reaching the total time you can stay.
+Normally, if you are on a regular AEWV, you must spend at least 12 months in a row outside New Zealand after reaching the total time you can stay.

-If you are offered a higher skilled job that has a total time you can stay of 5 years, you can:
+If you are on a regular AEWV and you are offered a higher skilled job that has a total time you can stay of 5 years, you can:

 - stay in New Zealand on an AEWV for 5 years instead of 3, or